Why Worry About Pet Immunity?

-Animal studies show maitake mushrooms have the ability to to enhance macrophages, natural killer (NK) cells and cytotoxic T-cells.
+Animal studies show maitake mushrooms have the ability to enhance macrophages, natural killer (NK) cells, and cytotoxic T-cells.

 The bodies of maitake mushrooms also contain D-fraction, a polysaccharide shown to be effective at inhibiting tumor growth and restoring suppressed immune functions.